-Cyber Liability - The Insurance Authority has a coverage limit of \$3 million per claim and \$5 million aggregate with a \$10,000 to \$50,000 retention based on annual revenue.
+Cyber Liability - The Insurance Authority has a coverage limit of \$5 million aggregate with a \$75,000 to \$100,000 deductible.

-Special District Risk Management Authority Workers' Compensation Program offers an alternative workers' compensation program for special districts and other public agencies.
-Responsive claims management and cost containment, combined with tailored safety and loss prevention provides members an unequaled full-service workers' compensation program.
+Workers' Compensation Program - The District is a member of the Special District Risk Management Authority (SDRMA) and participates in its Workers' Compensation Program for special districts and other public agencies.
+The SDRMA provides responsive claims management, cost containment, combined with tailored safety and loss prevention and an unequaled full-service workers' compensation program.
 All claims are handled by a third party administrator, Sedgwick.
 Comprehensive Coverage includes Statutory Workers' Compensation Limits, \$5 Million Employer's Liability, Zero Member Deductible, and SDRMA maintains a Self-Insured Retention that is periodically adjusted based on market conditions.